parambharat/CarND-Behavioral-Cloning-P3/readme.md

 11. Dropout - probability 0.5
 12. Fully Connected layer = 128 Neurons, activation=elu.
 13. Dropout - probability 0.5
-12. Fully Connected layer = 32 Neurons, activation=elu.
+14. Fully Connected layer = 32 Neurons, activation=elu.
-12. Fully Connected layer = 1 Neuron, activation=None.
+15. Fully Connected layer = 1 Neuron, activation=None.

 The above model was built in keras.
 The loss is defined to be `mean squared error` and the model is compiled with the `Adam Optimizer` with a default learning rate of `1e-4` that drops when there is no change in the validation accuracy between epochs.
 [Checkpoints](https://github.com/fchollet/keras/blob/master/keras/callbacks.py#L220) are created using keras [callbacks](https://keras.io/callbacks/) and stores the models when the validation accuracy is at it's best.

 The model is trained with a mini-batch-size of `250` at `50,000` samples per epoch for `10 epochs`.
 Any further increase in epochs did not prove to be highly beneficial.
 Considering that the time for running each epoch is approximately 20 seconds a few more epochs of training didn't hurt.

 Finally, the model and its associated weights are stored in the `model` directory of the project root.
 The `model/model.json` is passed as an argument to the `drive.py` file while running it.

+## Improvements

+I initally used the [NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and the [comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py) models.
+These were used as baselines to first collect enough data for these models to perfom marginally well.
+As soon as these models began performing reasonably I stopped collecting more data and switched to a model fashioned from the architecture used for the traffic sign classification task in [project 2](https://github.com/parambharat/traffic-signs).
+However, the architecture was modified to include more fully connected layers and changes to the activation function (ELU from RELU in the existing architecture) to suit the regression task.
+These were the only modifications and improvements made to the model before it bagan performing well on both tracks 1 and 2.

 ## Results